nimwegenLab/MiM_NikonTi/Docs/NikonTi_setup_description.md

 use a modified version of Sturman's camera lab to acquire 20 different exposures (from 13 to 1950 ms; stored as stack slices) with 200 images for each exposure.
 Defect Correct Mode ON.

+## 20151120
+- Reordered filter cubes (empty on 1).
+TRITC and mcherry excitation filters moved to the cubes
+- Upgraded Hamamatsu DCAM API to 15.10.4787
+- Upgraded micromanager to 1.4.22

 ## To do
 - check field diaphragm for fluo excitation
 - measure power for all filter sets (e.g. at 2")